-4.9 Comments by Parties, Stakeholders and NGOs
+4.11 Comments by Parties, Stakeholders and NGOs

-The PDD of 11 December 2008 was made publicly available on UNFCCC website and Parties, stakeholders and NGOs were through the CDM website invited to provide comments during a 30 days period from 5 September 2009 to 4 October 2009.
-No comments were received during this period.
+The PDD version 1 of 11 December 2008 considering the AMS-III.D version 15 was made publicly available on UNFCCC website and Parties, stakeholders and NGOs were through the CDM website invited to provide comments during a 30 days period from 5 September 2009 to 4 October 2009.
+No comments were received during this period /24/.